How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 The --system flag creates a locked-down user that cannot log in interactively, which keeps the torrent service separate from your daily desktop profile.
 The explicit --home /var/lib/qbittorrent argument is important: without it, adduser defaults to /nonexistent for system accounts, and the qbittorrent-nox service will fail because it has nowhere to store its configuration.
 Skip this step entirely if you plan to run the service as your regular username.

 Enable and start the built-in systemd service with your chosen username.
+The --now flag starts the service immediately in addition to enabling it for future boots.
 Replace USERNAME with your actual username (run whoami to check), or use the shell substitution shown:

 sudo systemctl enable --now qbittorrent-nox@$(whoami)